itssakshigawande75-dot/Corporate-Data-Analyzer/README.md

 - Matplotlib (Data Visualization)

 🚀 How to Use

-Load Data: Click the Browse button to select your file, then click Read.
+Load Data : Click the Browse button to select your file, then click Read.
-Configure Report:
+Configure Report :
 Select a Text column for grouping.
 Choose an Aggregation method (e.g., Sum).
 Select a Numeric column for the calculation.